Flannemt/CSE201_Project/README.md

    This command will only start up the database, and not the production container.

-5. Run the website in dev mode with the following:
+6. Run the website in dev mode with the following:

    ```
    npm run dev
    ```

-   Navigate to the link send in the terminal, and it (should) load!
+   Navigate to the link sent in the terminal, and it (should) load!

 ## Building

 To create a production version of your app, follow these steps.

-1. Follow steps `1-3` of the above development steps, except rename the new `.env` file to instead be `.env.production`
+1. Follow steps `1-4` of the above development steps, you should then have a `.env.production` file to edit.

 2. To use the included postgres database, edit the databse URI as shown: